electro-logic/CameraVision2/README.md

 Notes: the calculated MTF is approximated.
 Proper measurements require an accurate setup.

-DE1-Soc:
+DE1-Soc notes

 Support for DE1-SoC is experimental.
+JTAG only is supported at this time and is slower than DE0/Nano.
+An Ethernet protocol may be implemented in future on the HPS.

 GPIO 1 (JP2) should be used to connect D8M.

 FT232H is not supported on the DE1-SoC.

 ![alt text](docs/de1-soc_d8m.jpg)

+Note: An optional fan is recommended on DE1-SoC when HPS is used, please read the [article](https://electro-logic.blogspot.com/2015/07/fpga-cyclone-v-soc-e-de1-soc.html) for more info.

 F.A.Q.